hdocmsu/hdocmsu.github.io/_pages/about.md

 -   End-to-end project managements and interdisciplinary collaborations

--   Fundamental and translational MRI research related to quantitative imaging, novel pulse sequence design, and image reconstruction
+-   Fundamental and translational MRI research related to quantitative imaging, novel pulse sequence design, and advanced image reconstruction

--   Applied data science, statistical learning, machine learning, and deep learning to medical imaging and healthcare
+-   Applications of statistics, data science, machine learning, and deep learning to medical imaging and healthcare

--   Data visualization, data analysis, and statistics using Python, R, and Matlab
+-   Programmable animation, data visualization, data analysis, and statistics using Python and R

 -   Bayesian methods and probabilistic programming for quantitative imaging with uncertainty quantification

 -   Mathematical modeling, numerical simulations, and optimization

--   Automatic and reproducible pipelines for data manipulation and visualization, statistical analysis, and report/presentation generation using Git version control, Bash, Python, R, and related packages
+-   Automatic and reproducible pipelines for data curation, cleaning, and visualization, statistical analysis, and report/presentation generation using Git version control, Bash, Python, R, and related packages

 Outside work, I enjoy spending time with family in nature and updating the latest advances in science and technology.